-- Course descriptions mention the qualities, skills and experience it’s useful to have for each subject – take note of these to help you decide what to write about.
+- Look at course descriptions and identify the qualities, skills, and experience it requires – you can use these to help you decide what to write about.

-- Why you are applying – your ambitions and what interests you about the subject, course providers and higher education.
+- Tell the reader why you’re applying – include your ambitions, as well as what interests you about the subject, the course provider, and higher education.

-- What makes you suitable – any relevant skills, experience or achievements gained from education, work or other activities.
+- Think about what makes you suitable – this could be relevant experience, skills, or achievements you’ve gained from education, work, or other activities.